Download This Sample

 - Hangzhou is recognized for its rich cultural histories.
 It can be divided into three phases, which are: 1) the early history; 2) the medieval history; and 3) modern history.

-- In medieval history period, Hangzhou was selected as the seat of the prefecture in AD 589.
+- In the medieval history period, Hangzhou was selected as the seat of the prefecture in AD 589.
 Hangzhou started to foster and undergo major developments during the leadership of Bai Juyi during the Tang Dynasty.
 He was perceived as a great governor, since he improved the livelihood of local people, by building a new dam to control the flow of water and providing solutions for the drought problem.

 - Around the 13th century, Hangzhou started to receive Arab and Egyptian merchants to do trade activities.
 The merchants described Hangzhou as a town filled with large family estates and stated that it had twelve thousand bridges.

 - In the modern history period, Hangzhou was ruled by the Republic of China government under the Kuomintang from 1927 to 1937.
 It was later occupied by Japan from 1937 to 1945.
-Hangzhou remained to be led under the communist influence until the end of 1978, and accelerate its development to be the one of China’s most prosperous cities.
+Hangzhou remained to be led under the communist influence until the end of 1978, and accelerate its development to be one of China’s most prosperous cities.

 GEOGRAPHY AND CLIMATE